-He leads us into the crypt where there are boxes stacked haphazardly for as far as we can see in the dim light.
+Our guide leads us into the crypt where there are boxes stacked haphazardly for as far as we can see in the dim light.
 Randomly he removes the lid from the occasional box, invites us to look inside, sometimes lifting a skull for us to admire.

+Robin and I are looking out on the Gulf of Guinea, trying to spot the equator 600 kilometers away.
 Two young men approach us and ask for our email addresses.
 I suspect there is some nefarious reason they want them but I feel it would be more dangerous to refuse.
 For some reason it doesn’t occur to me to provide a false email address.

-The waitress asks me “Did you go to chuch this morning?”
+The waitress asks me, “Did you go to church this morning?”
 When I tell her I did not, she responds “I couldn’t go to church because I had to work.
 I thought maybe you could share the Word of God with me but you have nothing for me.”

 We are walking up Oxford Street, the most commercial part of Accra, and I am thinking about how tired I am of eating the same things at our hotel.
 I suggest to Robin that we find something to eat before heading back to the hotel.
 She says no, she doesn’t want to.
 I fall into an unreasonable snit.
 We hardly talk on the journey back to the hotel and to our separate rooms.
-I end up ordering room service.
+I end up ordering chicken and beans from room service.

 “Why are you so humble?
 I have never known an older person to be so humble.”